 What is Parallax?

 It is a technique where layered components on your screen are moved through scrolling.
-As for Parallax scrolling, anything in the site’s foreground scrolls slightly quicker than the images or typography in the background.
+Anything in the site’s foreground scrolls slightly quicker than the images or typography in the background.
 It creates a sense of depth while a user scrolls down the page.
 Parallax effects are specifically produced to make your site dynamic and dramatic.
 The effects capture your visitors’ attention holds it; the user cares more about your content because of the way it is being presented.
 It is at once, stylish and professional.
 Parallax design goes hand and hand with UX design because of its sense of depth and motion enhance the user experience.

 Practical Applications for Parallax Scrolling